 Adults of the species typically inhabit areas that have rock, coral, and mud bottoms along with high-relief features such as ledges, caves, and holes that can provide refuge for a fish this size.
 They like both natural and artificial structure, and are often found under bridges and piers.
 Goliath Grouper are solitary fish, and adults are territorial near their areas of refuge, displaying an open mouth and quivering body to intruders, and sometimes producing an audible rumbling sound via muscular contractions of the swim bladder.
 This sound travels long distances underwater and is also used by the fish to locate other Goliaths.

 Like other Groupers, Goliaths are ambush feeders that prey mostly on crustaceans such as spiny lobsters, shrimps and crabs.
 They also take barracudas, stingrays, parrotfish, octopus, and young sea turtles, engulfing their food with a quick snap of their jaws.
 Large Goliath Grouper will likely eat nearly anything that comes within their reach, and have been known to stalk and attempt to ambush divers.

 Fishing for Goliath Grouper

-These huge fish are more abundant in southern Florida than in the state’s northern waters, and around Key West, Goliath Grouper can be found on nearly any type of wreck or other structure that has enough relief to provide shelter for a fish this size.
-It is easy to find juveniles along ledges and drop-offs near mangrove islands.
+These huge fish are more abundant in southern Florida than in the northern waters.
+Around Key West, Goliath Grouper can be found on nearly any type of wreck or other structure that has enough relief to provide shelter for a fish this large.
+It is easy to find juveniles along ledges and drop offs near mangrove islands.
+Goliaths are aggressive feeders and sometime snatch hooked smaller fish as they are being reeled in.
 They are fished like any other Grouper, with large baits dropped near the bottom.